 Day 1: Easy

-Day 2: Difficult, this is the most difficult day of the hike.
+Day 2: Difficult, this is the most difficult day of the trek.

-Day 3: Moderate to a little difficult as there are several steep sections.
+Day 3: Moderate to a bit difficult as there are several steep sections.

-Day 4: Easy, on this day you will visit Machu Picchu.
+Day 4: Easy, on this day you visit Machu Picchu.

-First, find a licensed agency, Lorenzo Expeditions is licensed tour operator.
-Then book in advance, especially for the high season.
+First of all, look for a licensed agency, Lorenzo Expeditions is a licensed tour operator.
+Then book in advance, especially in high season.